mattyb4/Cluster-Scout/docs/help.md

 - **AIUPred disorder predictions** — Predicts intrinsic disorder and disordered-binding-region propensity, both for the PTM residue and for each nearby mutation's residue
 - **InterPro functional domains** — Queries the InterPro REST API for curated domain/family/site entries on each protein, then reports which entry (if any) contains the PTM site's or mutation's specific residue position

+Mutation Clustering mode also runs this step, applying the PolyPhen-2, AIUPred, and InterPro annotations above to the anchor mutation and its nearby mutations — 14-3-3 and kinase predictions are skipped, since both require a curated PTM site that this mode has no concept of.

 ---

 ## Understanding the Output

+### File Encoding

+All output TSVs (`ptm_mutation_proximity_db.tsv`, `mutation_cluster_db.tsv`, and their `_long.tsv` companions) are UTF-16 encoded.
+This is deliberate: it's the encoding Excel reliably auto-detects as tab-delimited when a file is opened directly (double-clicked), unlike plain UTF-8 with or without a BOM.
+If you're reading these files programmatically instead — pandas, R, etc. — specify the encoding explicitly, or you'll get a decode error or garbled columns: `pd.read_csv(path, sep="\t", encoding="utf-16")` in pandas, or `read.delim(path, fileEncoding="UTF-16")` in R.

 ### Results Tab